 Let Calum from FSElite introduce you to the world of flight simulation software add-ons.

-Others are smaller companies or even just passionate simmers who have found a need to help fill.
 Add-ons can be just about anything!
-To give you a sense as to what’s possible, we’ve listed a few examples below, with links to the discounts each developer is offering our FSA members (where applicable)!
+Some are created by large organizations with multiple employees, while others can be smaller groups or just passionate simmers who have found a need they want to help full.
+To give you a sense as to what's possible, we've listed a few examples below, with links to the discounts each developer is offering our FSA members (where applicable)!

 Airplanes